About Us

 Fruit

 Our berry patch produces some of the tastiest raspberries ever.
-No matter how many bushes, we plant we never seem to have enough to satisfy the demand at the farmer’s markets we attend.
-Our gooseberries are a rarity – few people at the farmer’s market have ever seen them before.
+No matter how many bushes, we plant we never seem to have enough.
+Our gooseberries are a rarity – few people in the US have ever seen them before.
 Blackberries, currants and blueberries round out our soft fruit production.

 Herbs